We Killed Mangy Dog and Other Stories: Reception

-This book has been called "é um marco da literatura moçambicana" (a landmark of Mozambican literature).
+This book has been called "um marco da literatura moçambicana" (a landmark of Mozambican literature).
 The book "exercised a massive influence on the subsequent generation of Mozambican prose writers."

 When it was published, "a obra foi alvo de polêmica, sendo criticada por parte daqueles que defendiam o colonialismo e simpatizavam com o regime do ditador português António de Oliveira Salazar, e aclamada por aqueles que, portadores de ideias nacionalistas, defendiam a liberdade e a autonomia do país" (the work was the subject of controversy, being criticized by those who defended colonialism and sympathized with the regime of Portuguese dictator António de Oliveira Salazar, and acclaimed by those who, with nationalist ideas, defended the country's freedom and autonomy).
 Indeed, it "provoked a storm of outrage among right-wing Portuguese settlers."
 Honwana was arrested not long after its publication by the colonial authorities.
 But others "praised him for having captured demotic Mozambican patterns of speech."
 The original texts of this early debate about the book are available.
 Abudo Machude published a book in Portuguese about the critical reception of Honwana's book.

 Nós Matámos o Cão Tinhoso has been translated into English, French, German and Russian, and has been produced in the theatre.

 Nós Matámos o Cão Tinhoso won first place in the international literary contest of The Classic magazine in South Africa in 1965.